Jos254Kenya/k-mvc-core/README.md

 ```
 ### CRUD

-You can access all the CRUD functions in the `CRUD` class
+Access all `CRUD` functions in the CRUD class.
-Feel free to to modify it best fit your needs.
 Example:

 ```php